atgreen/red-light-green-light/README.md

 defined.

-Policy is also defined in plain text divided into three files: `XFAIL`, FAIL, and `PASS`.
+Policy is also defined in plain text divided into three files: `XFAIL`, `FAIL`, and `PASS`.
 Each of these files contains a list of json matching expressions to match again the canonical test results.
 They are evaluated this order: `XFAIL`, `FAIL`, `PASS`.